 What is a Tropical Wave?

-A tropical wave is a type of trough i.e. an elongated area of relatively lower air pressure that is typically oriented north to south.
+A tropical wave is a type of trough i.e., an elongated area of relatively lower air pressure that is typically oriented north to south.
 It moves east to west across the tropical easterlies.
 Tropical waves are also called African Easterly Waves or Tropical Easterly Waves.

 Tropical Waves can be significant rainfall producers in the tropics, with heavy convection (thunderstorms) usually on the east side of the wave axis and generally clear weather on the west side of the axis.
 Convection is highly modulated by atmospheric moisture, upper-level atmospheric dynamics, and topography.
 These waves can develop into tropical cyclones if conditions are optimal – generally light upper-level winds, warm sea surface temperatures, and favorable latitude (generally above 10 degrees north).

 Generally, these waves are inverted troughs of low pressure, seen as an inverted v-pattern in satellite imagery.
 These tropical waves can have a few points of origin.
-However, these troughs of low pressure are designated by the National Hurricane Center when there is clear origin from convection in Northern Africa and the African Easterly Jet.
+However, these troughs of low pressure are designated by the National Hurricane Center when there is a clear origin from convection in Northern Africa and the African Easterly Jet.
 Other local and regional organizations can sometimes apply these definitions to surface to low-level troughs generated in the East Atlantic near Western Africa or the Gulf of Guinea.

 This may come across to the layman as pedantic, as the impacts of locally heavy rainfall, thunderstorms, and gusty winds are possible regardless of designation.
 However, the designation is significant to Trinidad and Tobago because the passage of the first Tropical Wave (or the first time the ITCZ modulates across T&T) signals the start of the rainy season for the islands.
 Following the passage of the first true tropical wave, as designated by either the National Hurricane Center or by the discretion of the Trinidad and Tobago Meteorological Service, the rainy season is declared.

-The official, meteorological definition as defined by the World Meteorological Organization for a Tropical Wave is a trough or cyclonic curvature maximum in the trade wind easterlies or equatorial westerlies.
+The official meteorological definition as defined by the World Meteorological Organization for a Tropical Wave is a trough or cyclonic curvature maximum in the trade wind easterlies or equatorial westerlies.
 The wave may reach maximum amplitude in the lower middle troposphere or maybe the reflection of an upper-troposphere cold low or equatorial extension of a mid-latitude trough.